Maximize Your CSS with Compass and Sass

 Further Reading: Compass Command Line Documentation

-If you have run this command compass init, you should now have a file named config.rb in your working directory.
-This file is used to configure the project output.
-For example, we can change our preferred directory names.
+After running the compass init command, a file named config.rb will be created in your working directory.
+This file is used to configure the project’s output settings, such as preferred directory names.

 http_path = "/"